raphael2002/World-Happiness-Ratings/README.md

-# World-Happiness-Ratings Predictive Modeling using WHR2023 dataset
+# World-Happiness-Ratings Predictive Modeling using WHR2023 Dataset
 # About the Dataset:
 The World Happiness Report is an annual publication that gives rankings based on happiness levels.
 The dataset aims to provide insights into the factors that contribute to happiness.